prickly-pythons/prickly-pythons/meeting-docs/2016_fall/121516_5_subprocess.md

 ## Recap of our 6th (and last) meeting this semester!
 First of all: scones!

-Brent Smith presented part of his code utilizing the subproces.Call() function to run sextractor and open up ds9 among other things.
+Brent Smith presented part of his code utilizing the subprocess.Call() function to run sextractor and open up ds9 among other things.
 The python code can be found here as a ipython notebook presentation:<br>
 https://github.com/prickly-pythons/prickly-pythons/tree/master/code_from_meetings/subprocess <br>
 If you have sextractor installed, you can also run the code on your own.